kc-allan/OOP_223/README.md

-A collaboration project on OOP - COMP 223
+A collaboration project on OOP with C# - COMP 223